Skip to content

 Step 1 - Add To Default Validator List

-Make a PR to the following Github repository to add your validator to the default validator list.
+Make a PR to the following GitHub repository to add your validator to the validator list on the Berachain Hub.

 Step 2 - Send Berachain Team Wallet Addresses